oneyashraj/gittogethers.github.io/README.md

   - LinkedIn URL must be a valid LinkedIn URL
 - GitHub integration:
   - Profile picture and name shown after validation
-  - Name can be edited before submission
+  - Name can be edited in Section 1 only
   - Company names are cleaned (@ prefix removed)
-  - GitHub stats appended to motivation
+  - GitHub stats included in form submission
+- Event handling:
+  - Events are shown until their end_time
+  - No events message shown when all events have ended
+  - Confirmation dates shown in thank you message